 - Existing textbook alternatives already in use by faculty; the proposal must be a new project

-Applications will be reviewed and awardees notified by Alternative Textbook Incentive Program Selection Committee in early May 2018.
+Applications will be reviewed and awardees notified by Alternative Textbook Incentive Program Selection Committee.

 - Adoption, adaption, or creation of an open textbook or other open resource(s)

-- Assembly of freely available or library sponsored resources.
+- OR assembly of freely available or library sponsored resources

-Submit a report to the Alternative Textbook Incentive Program Committee upon completion of the course that includes:
+- Submit a report to the ATIP Committee upon completion of the course that includes:

-- Final estimate of student savings, with explanation if savings vary dramatically from original application estimate.
+- Final estimate of student savings, with explanation if savings vary dramatically from original estimates

-- Analysis of reception of alternative text(s) by students, based on interactions with instructor and student success.
+- Analysis of reception of alternative text(s) by students, based on interactions with instructor and on student success

-Membership in the Alternative Textbook Incentive Program 2018 cohort.
-Cohort members may be asked to contribute to future workshops, share their experiences with others, or attend related events.
+- Membership in the ATIP cohort.
+Cohort members may be asked to contribute to future workshops, share their experiences with others, or attend related events